iam-neo/AutoRedirect-Video-Player/README.md

 This project is licensed under the MIT License - see the [LICENSE](MIT-LICENSE.txt) file for details.

 # Credits
-This project was created by [Nirmal Magar] (https://github.com/iam-neo).
+This project was created by [Nirmal Magar](https://github.com/iam-neo) .
 You can reach out to me via email or find me on GitHub.